Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Preliminary definitions

 \section{Preliminary definitions}

-In this section, a formal definition of the concepts related to TSOC is provided, including time series and ordinal classification.
-Moreover, we also define a family of probabilistic ordinal classifiers (Cumulative Link Models, CLMs), which will be used for the TSOC methods proposed in this paper.
+In this section, we provide formal definitions of TSOC concepts.
+Moreover, we also define a family of probabilistic ordinal classifiers (known as CLMs), which will be used for the TSOC methods proposed in this paper.